CSE404-Group1/documents/SRS.md

 ## Software Quality Attributes

 **AVAILABILITY:**
-the offers and sales will be available till the validity date ends and last product of the stocks lasts.
+The offers and sales will be available till the validity date ends and last product of the stocks lasts.

 **CORRECTNESS:**
 The duration of the offers and sales should be correct and in case of stocks (no. of available products) the amount should be specific.